-While Botox is most often associated with wrinkle treatment, there is also a very effective application for TMJ/TMD.
+While Botox is most often associated with wrinkle treatment, Botox injections for TMJ are also very effective.

-TMJ/TMD is short for temporomandibular joint disorder and it can cause mild to severe pain in and around the jaw joint, jaw muscles as well as facial muscles which can lead to limited most opening, pain upon opening and chronic headaches.
-TMJ/TMD is usually developed by overworking the jaw, stress or excessive teeth grinding/clenching (bruxisim).
+TMJ, or TMD, is short for temporomandibular joint disorder and it can cause mild to severe pain in and around the jaw joint, jaw muscles as well as facial muscles which can lead to limited most opening, pain upon opening and chronic headaches.
+TMJ is usually developed by overworking the jaw, stress or excessive teeth grinding/clenching (bruxisim).
 It can also be a side effect of jaw joint displacement due to the muscles around the jaw becoming inflamed, tired, or just angry.

-Botox works to calm these jaw muscles.
+Botox injections work to calm these jaw muscles.
 The active ingredients in Botox effectively “freezes” the muscles so that they can no longer seize up and cause discomfort.
 “I tell my patients that their jaw muscles will stop working out like Arnold Schwarzenegger and instead take a little siesta,” says Dr. Holloway.
 “Most of my patients who suffer from TMJ/TMD are teeth grinders or clenchers.
 Often they don’t even realize they are clenching or grinding.
-The Botox allows those muscles to relax so that the pain goes away or is drastically reduced.”
+The Botox injections for TMJ allows those muscles to relax so that the pain goes away or is drastically reduced.”

-“Before I started doing Botox for my TMJ, I could not bite into a sandwich without sever lock-jaw and pain,” says Floss patient, Sarah Porter.
-“Within the first 48 hours of getting Botox in my jaw muscles, the pain when eating was totally gone.”
+“Before I started doing Botox injections for my TMJ, I could not bite into a sandwich without sever lock-jaw and pain,” says Floss patient, Sarah Porter.
+“Within the first 48 hours of getting Botox injected into my jaw muscles, the pain when eating was totally gone.”

-Patients who continually clench/grind their teeth often suffer from headaches rather than jaw pain.
-In addition to providing a night guard, Doc will often administer Botox into the jaw muscles.
+Patients who continually clench or grind their teeth often suffer from headaches rather than jaw pain.
+In addition to providing a night guard, Doc will often inject Botox into the jaw muscles.
 This prevents the muscles from being able to involuntarily clench, which prevents headaches.

 Botox generally lasts in the body for three to four months depending on the dosage and a patient’s sensitivity to the treatment.
 Once administered, it takes 24 – 96 hours to achieve full effectiveness.
 Patients are encouraged not to work out or do any type of heavy physical activity in the first 24 hours after administration.
 Botox injections are done in-office at Floss by the Doctor and only take about 10 minutes.
 Botox is not covered by insurance, however Floss does quarterly specials, so be on the lookout!